ronvelzeboer/Assignment2023/README.md

 ```
 In case the deployment is failing, I record a video which can be found here: [ADD LINK]

+## Installation

+- Assign 'RVAssignment' Permission Set to the user
+- Activate Order Flexi page as ORG Default (see instructions below)

+### Activate Order Flexi page as ORG Default
+- Goto Setup -> Lightning App Builder
+- Click Edit for 'Order_Record_Page'
+- Press 'Activation...' and click 'Assign as Org Default'
+- Click 'Next' and then 'Save'

 ## Trigger Order Confirmation Batch (Anonymous Apex)
+After the order has been activated a OrderConfirmationQueue__c records is created.
+Execute below code in Anonymous Apex to process the Order Confirmation Queue Item.

 ```
 OrderConfirmationQueueJob job = new OrderConfirmationQueueJob();